mostmojo/log/log-3.md

 **Today's Progress**

-•  Look into various nav bar animations for responsive design, @keyframes and how they interact
+•  Look into various navbar animations for responsive design, @keyframes and how they interact

 • Continue Jose's course - go through refresher on comparison operators `2 == 2 --> True | 4 != 5 --> True`